 Located in the heart of Washington D.C., four blocks from the White House, The George Washington University stands as a landmark of history.
 The school was among the first universities in the nation to offer online study.
 As technology advanced, so did the quality of Washington University’s distance learning programs.
 Today, online students can enjoy a lower student/teacher ratio compared to in class students in addition to more flexible schedules.

-Through the School of Business students may enroll in the Online Healthcare MBA program.
-Recommended for business professionals, clinicians, entrepreneurs, and health service professionals, the program contains a rigorous and thorough curriculum that prepares students for critical thinking and creative problem-solving in leadership positions.
-Usually completed within 2 years, students will take a combination of traditional MBA core courses and specialized healthcare courses as electives.
+Taken through the Milken Institute School of Public Health, students may enroll in the Online Master of Health Administration program.
+Recommended for clinicians, entrepreneurs, and health service professionals, the program contains a rigorous and thorough curriculum that prepares students for critical thinking and creative problem-solving in leadership positions of Healthcare Administration.
+Usually completed within 2 years, students will take a combination of traditional core courses and specialized healthcare courses.
 The faculty members bring a wealth of knowledge and personal experience to the classroom to share with students.

 Founded on Christmas day in 1890, there has always been something special about Oklahoma State University.
 From the first PhD program in Unmanned Aerial Systems to arguably the best mascot in pro and collegiate sports, Oklahoma state is making its presence known.
 Online classes have helped further globalize the university.
 Business Administration, Health Sciences, Human Services, and Liberal Arts degrees may be taken entirely online.